|Type||Adware, Browser Hijacker, PUP|

 Step 3: Remove home.searchpile.com automatically by downloading an advanced anti-malware program.

 To clean your computer you should download an updated anti-malware program on a safe PC and then install it on the affected computer in offline mode.
 After that you should boot into safe mode and scan your computer to remove all home.searchpile.com associated objects.

 - Guide 1: How to Remove home.searchpile.com from Windows.

-- Guide 2: Get rid of home.searchpile.com from Mac OS X.
+- Guide 2: Get rid of home.searchpile.com on Mac OS X.

-- Guide 3: Remove home.searchpile.com from Google Chrome.
+- Guide 3: Remove home.searchpile.com in Google Chrome.

 - Guide 4: Erase home.searchpile.com from Mozilla Firefox.

 - Guide 5: Uninstall home.searchpile.com from Microsoft Edge.

 - Guide 7: Eliminate home.searchpile.com from Internet Explorer.